cce-bigdataintro-1160/winter2020-site/3-python.md

 7. Given the string `'big data'` use slicing to produce the string `'g da'`

 ### Writing a Python script
+* Now that you know how to use git clone, clone our course material in a separate directory and open it in a separate PyCharm window for reference.
-* Let's now look how to write Python scripts and execute them
+* Let's now look how to write Python scripts and execute them in our sample project
 * A Python script can be written with any text editor, but we'll be using PyCharm, a powerful IDE to assist us
 * Let's start by creating a project `python-notebook` in GitHub and cloning it locally using `git clone <my repo url>` in the Terminal
 * Let's open PyCharm and familiarize ourselves with the tool:
-  * Create a new empty project pointing to the directory you just cloned from GitHub, this will make sure you'll be able to push your changes to GitHub later
+  * Open the directory you just cloned from GitHub, this will create a project and will make sure you'll be able to push your changes to GitHub later
   * Check the left side menu, top menu, terminal panel and version control panel
   * Create a script that should print any output.
   * There are two ways to run your scripts: type `python3 <myscript>.py` from the Terminal Panel or right click on the script and click `Run`

-* Now that you know how to use git clone, clone our course material in a separate directory and open it in a separate PyCharm window for reference.
-* Let's see some Python code examples

-1. Go back to your previous `python-notebook` project and do the following exercises:
-2. Copy the script below and run it using `python3 testing_scripts.py`:
+1. In your PyCharm project called `python-notebook`, create a file `python3 testing_scripts.py`, copy the contents below and run it:

 ```